Applying for an intervention order

 When you apply for an intervention order application, you're asking a court to make an order that restricts the other person's actions.
 This might include preventing them from contacting you, coming near your home or workplace, or engaging in certain behaviour.
 The order is legally binding, and breaching it can result in serious consequences.

 You may also be able to apply for urgent protection order measures, which are designed to provide immediate protection while your application is being considered.
-This is particularly important if you're in immediate danger or at risk of serious harm.
+Urgent measures are generally relevant where a person is in immediate danger or at risk of serious harm.

 There are various pathways to seeking protection, including the option to apply for intervention order online in some circumstances, which may make the process more accessible.
-Understanding your options and the steps involved is important before you begin.
+People often look into the available options and the steps involved before beginning.

 Key points